MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">10.</td>
-  <td class="tg-yw4l">Is it wrong to pick girls in dungeon?</td>
+  <td class="tg-yw4l">Is it wrong to pick girls in the dungeon?</td>
-  <td class="tg-yw4l">In the city of Orario, where adventurers hunt monsters in a place called Dungeon, Bell Cranel's life was saved by a swordswoman, who is then become the source of Bell's determination to get stronger. </td>
+  <td class="tg-yw4l">In the city of Orario, where adventurers hunt monsters in a place called Dungeon, Bell Cranel's life was saved by a swordswoman, who then becomes the source of Bell's determination to get stronger. </td>
   <td class="tg-yw4l"><a href="https://zoro.to/is-it-wrong-to-try-to-pick-up-girls-in-a-dungeon-iii-ova-17388?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>